Hakimbek/my-git-notes/Branching_Merging/Branch/README.md

 $ git push origin -delete <branch name>
 ```

+The remote branch named branch2 from my GitHub account is deleted.

 ## Switch Branch
 Git allows you to switch between the branches without making a commit.
 You can switch between two branches with the git checkout command.
 To switch between the branches, below command is used:
 ```